kubernetes/minikube/docs/minikube_start.md

       --cpus=1: Number of CPUs allocated to the minikube VM --iso-url="https://storage.googleapis.com/minikube/minikube-0.4.iso": Location of the minikube iso
-      --memory=1024: Amount of RAM allocated to the minikube VM --vm-driver="kvm": VM driver is one of: [virtualbox kvm]
+      --memory=1024: Amount of RAM allocated to the minikube VM --vm-driver="virtualbox": VM driver is one of: [virtualbox kvm]
 ```

 ### Options inherited from parent commands